 Blues fire Craig Berube, cutting ties with the coach who led St. Louis to its 1st Stanley Cup title

-ST. LOUIS (AP) — The St. Louis Blues fired Craig Berube on Tuesday night, severing ties with the coach who led the team to its only Stanley Cup title.
+ST. LOUIS — The St. Louis Blues fired Craig Berube, severing ties with the coach who led the team to its only Stanley Cup title.

 Blues General Manager Doug Armstrong announced Berube’s firing hours after a 6-4 loss to the Detroit Red Wings.